SAP-samples/teched2023-DT260/exercises/ex2/README.md

 ### Exercise 2.2.2 Maintain test specification
 In this exercise, you will define the input parameters for each report.
 The input parameters are – Split, Conditions and Variant.
 These parameters will be considered for data extraction.

-> Note: When a report is imported from test specification, the tool specifies certain split and conditions for each report.
+> Note: When a report is imported from pre-delivered content, the tool suggests certain split and conditions for each report.
 These parameters can be modified as per the scope.

 1. Click on back button and double click on Define Test Specification
 <br>![](/exercises/ex2/images/Define%20test%20specification/image-0.png)

 > Input parameter: Split <br>
 The split represents the granularity at which the data is extracted and compared.
 The granularity of each split is represented as Workitem and Workitem description specifies the value for it.
-If the company is specified as split condition, then the results are extracted and compared at the granularity of company.
+> For Example: If the company is specified as split condition, then the results are extracted and compared at the granularity of company.
 2. Double click on report name and go to split tab.
 <br>![](/exercises/ex2/images/Define%20test%20specification/image-1.png)